Airbus hints at decision on proposed A321XLR jet next year

 Airbus’s proposed new A321XLR would carry extra fuel and expand the range of the A321LR aircraft, which recently claimed a long-distance record for single-aisle jets in testing.

-Faury is due to step up from the planemaking business to replace Tom Enders as CEO of Europe’s largest aeropace group in April 2019.
-(Reporting by Tim Hepher; Editing by Luke Baker)
+Faury is due to step up from the planemaking business to replace Tom Enders as CEO of Europe’s largest aerospace group in April 2019.